guibranco/GuiStracini.Mandae/readme.md

 This client supports the following operations/features of the API:

  1. Get rates for a delivery (postal code and package dimensions)
- 2. Schedule a collect (register a collect in the customer distribution centre with one or more packages.
+ 2. Schedule a collect (register a collect in the customer distribution center with one or more packages.
 Each package can have one or more items/SKU)
  3. Get tracking data of a shipment (Get all tracking data available from one package - tracking code is set by the customer or provided by webhook)
  4. WebHooks schema ready (The webhooks models, ready for implementation)
  5. **Experimental** Querying orders (API V1 - non-public API)